Best Medium-Sized Android Phone

 Samsung Galaxy S8

-See at Verizon See at AT&T See at T-Mobile See at Sprint

-The Galaxy S8 is an easy pick for best medium-sized phone, because it's currently our favorite phone and the one that is most likely going to feel substantial while remaining easy to use in one hand.
+The Galaxy S8 is an easy pick for best medium-sized phone, and it's one that is most likely going to feel substantial while remaining easy to use in one hand.
 That's owed to the beautiful, extra-tall 18.5:9 screen that delivers some of the best visuals we've ever seen on a phone.
-Add to that a whip-fast Snapdragon 835 chip and plenty of specs to keep early adopters happy and you have some of nicest hardware on the market today.
-More surprising (in a good way) is Samsung's software, which continues to improve year over year, even if it does stuff a million and one features in the settings.

-Bottom line: The Galaxy S8 does most things right, and even its negatives are easily to overlook.

-One more thing: If you've got the extra room in your pocket or hands, the Galaxy S8+ is a nice size boost over the S8.
+One more thing: If you've got the extra room in your pocket or hands, the Galaxy S8+ or Galaxy Note 8 are nice size boosts over the S8.

-Note: This list is of medium-sized phones, mainly between 5.3 inches and 5.8 inches.
-We also have a list of the best small phones, and the best large phones.
+Update, November 2017: We've added more current information and chosen the OnePlus 5T as our top budget pick.